 Starting a new year can bring some difficult feelings for those who have been bereaved.
 If you'd like to make some changes, here are a few, gentle alternative resolutions you might like to consider.

-It’s been an incredibly difficult year for so many people.
-It’s natural to start looking forward to 2021, hoping that it will bring better times.
+It’s natural to start looking forward to 2024, hoping that it will bring better times.
 However, we know that starting a new year can bring some difficult feelings for those who have been bereaved.
 The start of the first new calendar year without someone you love can be particularly poignant.
 But all anniversaries, holidays and special occasions can be painful after someone has died, even many years later.

 Whatever your situation, it can be tempting to use the change of a new year to try and make a new start.
 There is always a lot of talk about resolutions in the papers and on TV and many of us start the year feeling the pressure to get fit, lose weight, stop smoking or drinking too much or finally learn that language.